famouspotatoes1/google-apps-script-angularjs/README.md

 The *doGet* function must be present for this to work.
 The *include* function is a helper to create .html files that your application will use.

+Think of the *doGet* function as your web server; that is really all it is doing.
+It is serving a file at a url, but instead of being at `http://localhost:3001` or something, it is at another url on a Google server.
+It's pretty robust too.
+I haven't had any issues with it like I have with `python -m SimpleHTTPServer 3001` where it requires the occasional restart.

 ### Next create the *index.html* file
 The index file is identical to any other website you may have made, only it does not need to be named *index*, it can be anything.
 Following convention, I like to use index.
 Your index file will look like this:
 ```html